petwho/invoice-format-parser/README.md

 ##Usage

-Clone the repository to your local computer.
-Make sure you have PHP installed on it.
+Download the repository to your local computer and unzip it.
+Make sure you have PHP installed on your machine.
-This should work with any version grater than 5.0.
-Howver, latest using version 5.5 is recommended.
+This should work with any versions greater than 5.0.
+However, using latest version 5.5 is recommended.

-Open terminal and run this command:
+In your computer, open up terminal emulator.
+Then navigate to the unzipped folder and run this command:

-`invoice-format-parser$ php main.php examples/invoice1.txt`
+`$ php main.php examples/invoice1.txt`

 ##How It Works